Saya32/wellbeing_junction/README.md

 # Mental Insight App

 This app provides a mental health insight to an users by providing them a platform to do self-assessment quiz and providing them feedback once they complete the quiz.
-The users are also provided with extra resources to help them with their mental with their mental health.
+The users are also provided with extra resources to help them with their mental health.

 ## Getting Started using APK (easier way to use app)